 The latest advice for health workers, staff, healthcare students and volunteers diagnosed with and / or showing symptoms of COVID-19 or in contact with a COVID-19 case is available on the NSW Health website.

 NSW Health is continuing to monitor the COVID-19 situation for NSW.
 Any changes to the advice on student placements will be communicated to student placement stakeholders.

 The latest information about NSW Health student placements is available on this website.

 Yes.
 While there is a legal requirement in place for Healthcare workers and students that work in a State Government residential aged care facility to have an annual influenza vaccination, Policy PD2020_017 Occupational Assessment, Screening and Vaccination against Specified Infectious Diseases mandates that these workers must be vaccinated provided the vaccine is available.

 Workers or students working in a State Government residential aged care facility that are unable to receive the influenza vaccine due to a medical contraindication as per the online Australian Immunisation Handbook must provide evidence from their doctor or treating specialist.
 During the influenza season these workers must wear a surgical/procedural mask while providing patient care or be deployed while the legal requirement is in place.

 Workers or students working in a State Government residential aged care facility who refuse annual influenza vaccination must not work in the facility while the legal requirement is in place.
-Wearing a surgical mask instead is not an option here.

 Please follow the information on the NSW Health website.